In this tutorial, we show you how to use the magnetic flux formula to find flux through loops, solenoids, coils, and other geometries.

 That law states a changing magnetic flux with time creates a voltage.

-In the below, using magnetic flux formula some magnetic flux problems are solved for more understanding.
+Below, using the magnetic flux formula some magnetic flux problems are solved for more understanding.

 Solution: Putting the known values into the magnetic flux equation $\Phi_m=BA\cos \theta$, we get \begin{align*}\Phi_m&=BA\cos \theta\\&=(0.5)(0.03\times 0.03)\cos 30^\circ\\&=0.39\quad {\rm mWb}\end{align*} Note that the $\theta$ in the formula above is the angle between $\vec{B}$ and a unit vector perpendicular to the surface.

-In this example, the given angle $60^\circ$ is with the surface of the loop not by a vector perpendicular to the surface that is $\hat{n}$.
+In this example, the given angle $60^\circ$ is with the surface of the loop not with a vector perpendicular to the surface that is $\hat{n}$.

 Problem (2): A circular loop of area $200\,{\rm cm^2}$ sits in the $xz$-plane.
 Then, a uniform magnetic field of $\vec{B}=0.3\,\hat{i}+0.4\,\hat{j}\, {\rm T}$ applied on it.
 Determine